 Five thematic capacity-building workshops focusing on:

-- New EU Copyright Directive: How to get a fair share for journalists? (planned: Brussels, Belgium, but online), March 2020
+- New EU Copyright Directive: How to get a fair share for journalists? (planned: Belgium, but online), March 2020

 Expert Exchange Visits: personal and intensive coaching from a one-on-one, hands-on approach to deal with specific issues and develop tailor-made strategies.